Elizabeth Kenny: Polio treatment

 As sales of the Sylvia Stretcher declined in the early 1930s, Kenny resumed her involvement with the CWA and campaigning for improved rural first-aid services.
 In May 1931, Kenny visited the Rollinson family who owned a station, Allandale, west of Townsville.
 Kenny had befriended the Rollinsons in London in 1929 while promoting her ambulance stretcher.
 The family asked Kenny to care for their niece Maude, who was disabled by polio.
 After 18 months of care under Kenny's direction, Maude recovered sufficiently to walk, marry and conceive a child.
-Kenny’s use of hydrotherapy with Maude caught the attention of Mrs Herbert Brookes, wife of the Trade Commissioner-General for Australia.
+Kenny's use of hydrotherapy with Maude caught the attention of Mrs Herbert Brookes, wife of the Trade Commissioner-General for Australia.

 In 1932, Queensland suffered its highest number of polio cases in 30 years.
-This outbreak focussed public attention on the inadequacy of treatment for victims of paralysis.
+This outbreak focused public attention on the inadequacy of treatment for victims of paralysis.
 The following year, local people helped Kenny set up a rudimentary paralysis-treatment facility under canopies behind the Queens Hotel in Townsville.
 The makeshift clinic expanded as more parents brought their children to be treated by Kenny.
-In March 1934 the Queensland Government provided funds for a trial of Kenny’s methods at the Townsville Clinic.
+In 1934, she enjoyed the support of Eleanor MacKinnon, a key figure in the local Red Cross, for a new clinic.
+In March 1934, the Queensland Government provided funds for a trial of Kenny's methods at the Townsville Clinic.
 An initial favourable evaluation of the clinic by Dr Rae Dungan was followed by a more critical report by Dr Raphael Cilento.
 Her success led to Kenny clinics being established in several Australian cities.
 Nothing remains of the Townsville Clinic or the George Street Clinic in Brisbane, but the Sister Kenny Clinic in the Outpatients Building of the Rockhampton Base Hospital is now listed on the Queensland Heritage Register.

 Over the years, Kenny developed her clinical method and gained recognition in Australia.
 She was strongly opposed to immobilising children's bodies with plaster casts or braces.
 Kenny requested permission to treat children in the acute stage of the disease with hot compresses, but doctors would not allow that until after the acute stage of the disease, or until "tightness" (Kenny used the word "spasm" much later) subsided.
 She instituted a careful regimen of passive "exercises" designed to recall function in unaffected neural pathways, much as she had done with Maude Rollinson.
 In 1937, she published her first description of her therapeutic techniques.
 The book and her methods were dismissed as unoriginal by the Australian and British medical establishment.
-In 1941 she produced The Treatment of Infantile Paralysis in The Acute Stage, known as The Green Book.
-The broadest appraisal of her methods, The Kenny Concept of Infantile Paralyses And Its Treatment, appeared in collaboration with Dr John Pohl in 1943 and was known as The Red Book.
+In 1941, she produced The Treatment of Infantile Paralysis in The Acute Stage, known as The Green Book.
+The broadest appraisal of her methods, The Kenny Concept of Infantile Paralysis And Its Treatment, appeared in collaboration with Dr John Pohl in 1943 and was known as The Red Book.